Griffty/Console-Graphic/README.md

 # Terminal-Graphic
-Just a one of millions of InsideTerminalGraphics project
+Just a one of millions of InsideTerminalGraphics project made by myself